pmndrs/leva/docs/getting-started.md

 ## Gotchas

-- The order of the controls depends on mounting order, in our case `myValue` will be first.
+- The order of the controls depends on hooks call order, in our case `myValue` will be first.